subscale/subscale.github.io/index.md

       </p>
       <div class="joblist">
         <h3>Simulation Engineers</h3>
         <p>Good simulation is the foundation for intelligent manufacturing.
-Build the best simulation in the industry, with performance to test millions of scenarios.
-Find the perfect balance between accuracy and speed.
-Multidisciplinary background a must, video game developers welcome. </p><p>Passionate about two or more of the following:</p>
+Subscale's GPU-accelerated geometry and physics code will simulate millions of manufacturing strategies and select the best one.
+Multidisciplinary background a must. </p><p>Passionate about two or more of the following:</p>
         <ul class="browser-default">
           <li>Computational geometry</li>
-          <li>Physics equations and mesher, elastostatics/dynamics</li>
-          <li>Floating point error bound analysis</li>
-          <li>Sensor data integration (motor torques, forces, acceleration, position, etc)</li>
+          <li>Finite element analysis</li>
+          <li>Manufacturing simulation</li>
           <li>C++ and CUDA experience</li>
         </ul>
         <h3>Optimization Engineers</h3>
-        <p>Optimize tasks within the constraints provided by the simulator.
-First do no harm: bad plans can damage the product or equipment.
-Over time, improve tolerances and reduce costs by a few percent every month forever. </p><p>You choose the method, we just want results.<br> Some areas:</p>
+        <p>The customer's desing file must be analyzed to create a manufacturign plan.
+Generate a plan within the constraints provided by the simulator.
+Over time, improve tolerances and reduce costs by a few percent every month forever. </p>
         <ul class="browser-default">
           <li>Machine Learning</li>
           <li>Convex Optimization</li>